 d) Fellows who are pregnant and wish to continue with the fellowship, must be aware that if an extended period of leave is required, it is possible that their visa will be cancelled and, if so, may be required to return home and apply for another visa before being able to resume the fellowship.

 e) All other candidates selected for a Chevening Fellowship who are unable to take up their award must normally withdraw from the award and re-apply the following year.

 - Use of your data

-a) The FCO and ACU will handle all information about Scholars according to the data protection principles enshrined in UK data protection laws.
+a) The FCDO and ACU will handle all information about Scholars according to the data protection principles enshrined in UK data protection laws.

-c) The FCO and the ACU may use and share a Scholar’s details for purposes necessary for the administration of the Scholarship.
+c) The FCDO and the ACU may use and share a Scholar’s details for purposes necessary for the administration of the Scholarship.

 f) In accepting a Chevening Scholarship you agree to provide the Secretariat with a short biography and photograph that can be published as a way of demonstrating the quality of scholarship recipients.
 You may request not to have your biography published.